 This position provides individual, family and group therapy and case management to clients within agency policies and procedures and practices.

-The Assistant Facilities and Operation Manager is responsible for the daily transportation schedule, vehicle maintenance, and safely transports clients, staff, partners, and items to and from ChicagoCAC and other designated locations in a timely manner.
-The Assistant Facilities and Operations Manager is also primarily responsible for scheduling of all security and reception personnel and conference room scheduling.
+The Transportation and Operations Supervisor is responsible for the daily transportation schedule, vehicle maintenance, and safely transports clients, staff, partners, and items to and from ChicagoCAC and other designated locations in a timely manner.
+The Transportation and Operations Supervisor is also primarily responsible for scheduling of all security and reception personnel and conference room scheduling.
+The Transportation and Operations Supervisor will also provide back up for the Facility and Operations Manager.

 Our Family Advocates support a family throughout a child sexual abuse investigation, intake through disposition, delivering culturally sensitive and well-coordinated care.